 Gorlaeus C1, C2, C3, C4-5 and the Sitterzaal, you can request camera control if you use the chalkboard a lot and the automatic tracking camera is not sufficient.

 - Webcam reservation, if you need an (extra) webcam to for your education, you can place the reservation via SEEDS.
-You can also request a webcam via the ISSC helpdesk, if you don't need any of the above mentioned support.
+You can also request a webcam through the ISSC by filling in this form, if you don't need any of the above mentioned support.

 How do you request support?

-If you want to make use of this, download and fill in the enclosed form here or at the bottom of this page and send it to firstname.lastname@example.org.
+If you want to make use of this, download and fill in the enclosed form and send it to email@example.com.
 We will arrange on-site support for the desired data.

 Choice of application

 Is it important that the chalkboard or whiteboard is clearly readable?
 In that case, use Zoom, as this application provides the highest image quality when streaming and recording your lecture.
-Look here or at the bottom of this page for a short instruction on how to use the fixed cameras in Zoom.
+Look here for a short instruction on how to use the fixed cameras in Zoom.